aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

 ```

 ### Upgrading to v0.34.0+
-* Karpenter now supports `nodepool.spec.disruption.budgets`.
+* Karpenter now supports `nodepool.spec.disruption.budgets`, which allows users to control the speed of disruption in the cluster.
+This will allow Karpenter to disrupt multiple batches of nodes simultaneously, which can result in overall quicker scale-down of your cluster.
+Karpenter will default to disrupting at most 10% of your nodes simultaneously per NodePool.
 Since this requires an update to the Custom Resource, before upgrading, you should re-apply the new updates to the CRDs.
 Check out [Disruption Budgets]({{<ref "../concepts/disruption#disruption-budgets" >}}) for more.

 ### Upgrading to v0.33.0+